konovaliuk/kanashenko/README.md

 3. *Installation*

 Download project from Github repository.
 Start MySQL server (both login and password are "root").
 Execute createdb.sql to create database tables.
-In command line run mvn clean install.
+In command line run ```mvn clean install```.
 Copy expocalendar.war from target folder and paste it to the /TOMCAT/webapps folder.

 4. *Launch*